Neikun/Legends_of_the_Northern_Realms/Diarmuid's Folder/CrystalsPack_v1.0/readme.txt

 	Simply put the dx_healing_crystal_object_color object in the editor like a normal crystal.
 That's it!

 	### WARNING ###
 	!!!
-DO NOT use directly any of the crystal components that start with an underscore: "_dx...".
+DO NOT use directly any of the crystal components that start with the | character: "|dx...".
+	Those objects have a red X icon and appear at the end of the objects list.
-	Make sure you use the ones without underscore "dx_..."!!!
+	Make sure you use the ones starting with underscore "dx_..."!!!
+	### WARNING ###

 2. crystals.lua: